Note: all links will open in a new tab so you won’t lose this page.

 Watt-hours indicate how much electricity is produced over time.
-What you see on your electric bill indicating electricity usage for the month is in watt-hours (or, more likely, kilowatt-hours).
+What you see on your electric bill indicating electricity usage for the month is in kilowatt-hours (1000 watt-hours).

 A few related definitions are helpful.
 Amps = Amount of electricity flowing, Volts = Strength of electricity flowing, Watts is Amps times Volts to show total working capacity of that electricity.
 Some appliances only list amps and volts, so understanding this equation can help you determine how much wattage an appliance will use.
 The most common line voltage in the USA is 120 volts (V).
 Some exceptions are dryers that require more voltage.
 These use 220 V and have a larger plug and outlet.